Monster Ultra Energy Drink Reviews

 Monster Energy Blend: Taurine, Panax Gingeng Extract, L-Carnitine, Caffeine, Glucuronolactone, Guarana Extract, and Inositol.
-Caffeine from all sources: 70mg per 8fl oz serving (140mg per can).

-Monster uses 3 sweeteners in Ultra Red, 2 artificial (sucralose & Ace-K and one natural (Erythritol), which give it a pretty sweet taste.
+There are 3 sweeteners in Ultra Red, 2 artificial (sucralose & Ace-K and one natural (Erythritol), which give it a pretty sweet taste.

 Ultra Blue Energy Drink

-Ultra Blue is a berry flavored drink that is lightly carbonated and not overly sweet.
+Ultra Blue is a berry-flavored drink that is lightly carbonated and not overly sweet.
 I’m usually not a fan of berry drinks, but Ultra Blue is nicely done.
 Much better than the Red Bull Blue, in my opinion.

 What’s Inside Ultra Blue?

-Also, natural and artificial flavors sweetened with erythritol, sucralose and ace-k.
+Also, natural and artificial flavors sweetened with erythritol, sucralose, and ace-k.